gkorpal/gkorpal.github.io/_pencil/substitution.md

 If the message is shorter than the key, then the Vigenere cipher is essentially the **one-time pad**, which is unbreakable for a random key.
 If the key is not random, then you may get some information on the plaintext.

+### Refernces
+1. Katherine E. Stange (Proof of Concept @ YouTube), Cryptanalysis of Vigenere cipher: not just how, but why it works: [https://youtu.be/QgHnr8-h0xI](https://youtu.be/QgHnr8-h0xI)

 ## Playfair cipher
 This is a polygraphic substitution cipher in which pairs of letters are substituted (digraphic).
 In this the plaintext is broken up into two-letter digraphs with some restrictions.
 Those digraphs are encrypted using a **Polybius square**, (i.e. a 5x5 grid in which each letter of the alphabet is its own entry with the exception of I/J which are placed together).
 The positions of the letters in the digraph determine how the digraph is encrypted.